 - Spoon into full-size muffin pan.
 (Each muffin was about 85% full) Bake for 18 to 20 minutes. (my gas convection oven took 15 minutes, hard to check with a toothpick because so many blueberries)

-- Serve at warm or at room temperature cream cheese (and jelly for those who want a sweeter muffin).
-OR cool the muffins, and served with cream cheese and a small piece of smoked salmon tucked inside.
+- Serve warm or at room temperature with cream cheese (and jelly for those who want a sweeter muffin).
+OR cool the muffins, and serve with cream cheese and a small piece of smoked salmon tucked inside.